“If Brexit occurs there will almost inevitably be a period of uncertainty, and uncertainty is what we can’t cope with.”

 But as the old adage goes, a smooth sea never made a skilled sailor, and there is an opportunity for HR leaders in all of this.

-In times of uncertainty, strong people leaders who can rapidly define and shape the workforce required to strategically position the organisation for success offer more than a competitive advantage.
+In times of uncertainty, strong people leaders who can rapidly define and shape the workforce required to strategically position the organization for success offer more than a competitive advantage.
 They are a necessity.

 Brexit: Strategic Implications for HR